layumi/3D-Magic-Mirror/README.md

 The person re-identification part is from [Pytorch re-ID](https://github.com/layumi/Person_reID_baseline_pytorch)

 ## License
 Copyright (C) 2022 NExT++ Lab.
 All rights reserved.
 Licensed under the MIT.
 The code is released for academic research use only.
-For commercial use, please contact [zdzheng@nus.edu.sg](zdzheng@nus.edu.sg).
+For commercial use, please contact [zhedongzheng@um.edu.mo](zhedongzheng@um.edu.mo).